14 Best Hikes in Joshua Tree National Park

 8. Arch Rock Trail

-The trail is a lollipop-style loop and is 1.3 miles long in total.
+The trail is a lollipop-style loop and is 1.4 miles long in total with a slight elevation gain of 100 feet.
 The trailhead is located at the Twin Tanks day use area.

 9. Wall Street Mill